 Most charitable organizations are not accustomed to complying with campaign finance laws.
 Supporting or opposing candidates is prohibited for 501(c)(3) organizations.
 However, charitable organizations are permitted to weigh in on initiatives and propositions to an insubstantial degree.

-Issue Based Campaigns.
-Charitable organizations often choose to avoid complying with burdensome campaign finance rules by conducting an issue-based campaign aimed at educating citizens about political issues and changing the public’s perception on the issue.
+Charitable organizations often choose to avoid complying with burdensome campaign finance rules by conducting an issue-based campaign aimed at educating citizens about political issues and changing the public’s perception of the issue.
 In doing so, nonprofits can advance their interests without advocating the election or defeat of a specifically identified initiative or proposition.

 In Arizona, the Secretary of State publishes a handbook on how to comply with the campaign finance laws applicable to initiative and ballot measure expenditures.